elmerdotdev/e-0923-react-nextjs-lab-gallery/README.md

 5. Each image should be clickable.
 Create a dynamic route for the photo detail page.
 6. Clicking on an image will open a modal created using a Parallel and Intercepting route.
 7. Refreshing the page while the modal is open should load the actual photo detail page.
-8. Push your changes once you are done.
+8. Commit and push your changes once you are done.

 ### Important Notes 📝